munificent/craftinginterpreters/book/inheritance.md

 Inheriting from another class means that everything that's <span name="liskov">true</span> of the superclass should be true, more or less, of the subclass.
-In statically-typed languages that carries a lot of implications.
-The sub-*class* must also be a sub-*type* and the memory layout is controlled so that you can pass an instance of a subclass to a function expecting a superclass and it can still access the inherited fields correctly.
+In statically typed languages, that carries a lot of implications.
+The sub*class* must also be a sub*type*, and the memory layout is controlled so that you can pass an instance of a subclass to a function expecting a superclass and it can still access the inherited fields correctly.

 <aside name="liskov">